Why even climate change needs a good narrative | DW | 29.10.2021

 "Climate change itself is something that no individual human can register or be aware of — it's a scientific fact.
 You have to see all the data, run it back through history, process it and then come to conclusions that no individual could have figured out on their own," he said.

-Friedericke "Fredi" Otto and Kim Stanley Robinson were speaking at an online event hosted by Klimafakten.de, a German-language online magazine, on October 3, 2021.
+Friedericke "Fredi" Otto and Kim Stanley Robinson spoke at an online event hosted by Klimafakten.de, a German-language online magazine, on October 3, 2021.
 The event was supported by DW and the UK weekly magazine New Statesman.
-And Johannes Wissmann of FIMH Studio provided technical production.
+And Johannes Wissmann of FLMH Studios provided technical production.
 It was presented by DW Senior Science Editor Zulfikar Abbany.

 You can watch the whole conversation on YouTube.